Conflict Resolution Process for Student Academic Complaints: Twin Cities

 - applicant complaints regarding University admission decisions

 - The College Appoints an Academic Complaint Officer.
 Each collegiate unit must appoint an Academic Complaint Officer who will be a faculty member who holds no other administrative appointment.
+The Academic Complaint Officer may be appointed for a set term or when a complaint arises.
 The Academic Complaint Officer may not have a direct interest in the dispute.

 - The Student Files a Complaint.
 A student must file a written student academic complaint to the Dean's Office in the college where the incident is alleged to have occurred.
 For graduate students, the appropriate unit is the Graduate School.
-The complaint must identify the student, the respondent, the individuals involved, the incident, the rule/policy/established practice alleged to have been violated, and a brief statement of the remedy the student is seeking.
+The student may use the complaint form attached to this procedure, or submit a written complaint letter which must identify the student; the respondent; the individuals involved; the incident; the rule, policy, or established practice alleged to have been violated; and a brief statement of the remedy the student is seeking.
 The complaint must be filed within 30 calendar days from the occurrence or notice of the action being challenged.
-A complaint form is attached to this procedure.

-- The Academic Complaint Officer Receives and Attempts to Resolve the Complaint.
+- The Academic Complaint Officer Receives and Attempts to Informally Resolve the Complaint.
 The college Academic Complaint Officer will review the complaint.
-The Academic Complaint Officer will meet with the student and the respondent or other individuals involved to try to reach a satisfactory, mutually acceptable resolution.
+The Academic Complaint Officer will meet as needed with the student and the respondent or other individuals involved to try again to reach a satisfactory, mutually acceptable informal resolution.

 - The Academic Complaint Officer Determines Whether the Complaint Falls Within the Scope of this Procedure.
-If the student academic complaint is not informally resolved, the next stage is a hearing, if the complaint is covered by this procedure.
-A student is entitled to a hearing on "student academic complaints" as defined by this procedure.
-If the Academic Complaint Officer determines that a complaint is not a "student academic complaint" subject to this procedure, the Officer will notify the student of that decision in writing.
+If the Academic Complaint Officer is unable to informally resolve the student academic complaint, the student is entitled to a hearing, assuming the complaint is covered as defined by this procedure.
+If the Academic Complaint Officer determines that a complaint or any portion of it is not a "student academic complaint" subject to this procedure, the Officer will notify the student of that decision in writing.
 The student may appeal that decision to the senior academic administrator, following paragraph 10 below.

-- The Academic Complaint Officer Arranges for a Hearing.
-The Academic Complaint Officer will be responsible for getting a hearing scheduled before a college hearing panel.
+- The College Arranges for a Hearing.
+The Academic Complaint Officer will refer the matter to the College, which is responsible for getting a hearing scheduled before a college hearing panel.
 Preparation for the hearing may include a prehearing conference to address such questions as the issues at stake, the witnesses expected to testify, the documents to be reviewed and exchanged between the parties, and other matters that will help the hearing proceed in a focused and efficient manner.

 - The Hearing Panel is Set.
 A hearing panel will be established to hear the complaint.
 Members of the hearing panel will be drawn from faculty, students, and academic staff.
 A chair, who must be a faculty member, will be appointed to lead the hearing panel.
 Training for chairs will be available upon request by the Office for Conflict Resolution.
 The hearing panel will have a minimum of three and a maximum of five members.
 On a panel of three, one will be a student.
 If membership exceeds three, it may include more than one student.
 In the case of graduate/professional school complaints, the student members will be graduate/professional school students.
 In the case of undergraduate complaints, the student members will be undergraduates.
 Parties must be notified of the hearing panel membership and given an opportunity to object to members who they allege have a bias or unfair interest in the case.
 Disputes about the membership of the panel will be decided by the dean.